canonical/docs.conjure-up.io/en/walkthrough.md

 !!!
 Note:
     If **vsphere** is selected, then those regions are generated from vSphere's known datacenters.
 For more information on using **conjure-up** with VMware vSphere, [click here](providers/vsphere.html).

+## Configure Spell

+These additional steps encapsulate the operational tasks to perform to your deployment in order to start using your big software.
+In the below figure you’ll notice that this walks you through downloading the required **kubectl** tool to work with your new cluster.
+Additionally, it’ll contact your cluster and grab the necessary information to display for you on the following summary screen.

+***Figure: Steps Configuration***

+![Steps configuration][stepsconfig]

 ## Application List